MintKyle/CSIS-2420-A02/CSIS-2420-A02/readme.txt

 puting an integer in program arguments (which ends up being k), entering k or more strings in the console and hitting enter then ctrl+z.
 I feel like I got it to work by accident so I'm not certain if this was the right way to do it.

+Jared: When we're sharing code through GitHub, we ran problems with pushing our code into the master branch of our repository.
+Sometimes we would have to force to overwrite our branch so that our completed files would render incomplete again.

 /******************************************************************************
  *  List any other comments here.
 Feel free to provide any feedback